 Hey everyone!
 In this blog I want to talk about mirrorless cameras and how they have brought back vintage lenses.
 Lenses that were used in the film era were great lenses with superb glass in them.
-If you have been buying lenses lately you know how expensive they can be especially for really good glass.
-Vintage glass on the other hand can be had for a mere few dollars and can be found in flea markets, garage sales, eBay or even your own closet.
-In my film days I shot with Pentax so I have some Pentax lenses that I used back then.
-I've never parted with them so I have a good variety of lenses.
-To get them to fit on my Sony I only had to get an inexpensive adapter that you can get from Amazon or eBay.
-On the old film cameras that were manual focus there was aids to help you focus a split screen or a prism that would help you focus but on todays mirrorless cameras we have what is called "focus peaking".
-Focus peaking is when your manually focusing and your camera lets you know where your in focus at by turning that part of the photo a color like read or yellow.
-So you can see where your in focus.
-You can even magnify the image to fine tune the focusing.
-So old eyes like mine can focus manually without too much problem.
+If you have been buying lenses lately, you know how expensive they can be, especially for really good glass.
+Vintage glass on the other hand can be had for a mere few dollars and can be found in flea markets, garage sales, on eBay, or even your own closet.
+In my film days I shot with Pentax, so I have some Pentax lenses that I used back then.
+I've never parted with them, so I have a good variety of lenses.
+To get them to fit on my Sony, I only had to get an inexpensive adapter that you can get from Amazon or eBay.
+On the old film cameras that were manual focus, there were aids to help you focus a split screen or a prism that would help you focus, but on today's mirrorless cameras we have what is called "focus peaking."
+Focus peaking is when you're manually focusing and your camera lets you know where you're in focus at by turning that part of the photo a color like red or yellow so you can see where you're in focus.
+You can even magnify the image to fine tune the focusing so old eyes like mine can focus manually without too much problem.

 These are the lenses I took.
 Pentax 28mm f2.8, Vivitar 35-70mm f2.8, Nikon 50mm f1.4, Pentax 80-200mm f4.6.
 This was truly a exercise in basic photography.
-This was like when I first started taking photo's with my first SLR which was all manual.
-The only decisions I had to make was what shutter speed, film speed (ASA/ISO) and aperture focus and shoot.
+This was like when I first started taking photos with my first SLR which was all manual.
+The only decisions I had to make were what shutter speed, film speed (ASA/ISO), and aperture focus and shoot.
 The only difference was I could see instant results.
 I did find that certain lenses I liked better than others.

-The Pentax 28mm lens was something I just got off of eBay for 40 bucks (probably paid too much) the results turned out good but the focal range just wasn't what I thought it would be and it was just in an uncomfortable range for me.
+The Pentax 28mm lens was something I just got off of eBay for 40 bucks (probably paid too much).
+The results turned out good, but the focal range just wasn't what I thought it would be.
+It was just in an uncomfortable range for me.
 The lens was plenty sharp enough and worked well.
 Solid metal construction.
-May be a good lens for street photography.
+Maybe a good lens for street photography.

-The Vivitar 35-70mm lens is one of my old favorite lenses and the focal length was a great one in full frame but with my crop sensor it was a smidge too long.
-My old faithful push-pull zoom lens worked good and I used it quite a bit while walking through town.
-Solid metal construction.
-Sharp lens worked well.
+The Vivitar 35-70mm lens is one of my old favorite lenses, and the focal length was a great one in full frame.
+However, with my crop sensor it was a smidge too long.
+My old faithful push-pull zoom lens worked well, and I used it quite a bit while walking through town.
+Solid metal construction, sharp lens, worked well.

 The biggest suprise of the experiment was the Pentax 80-200mm.
-This lens was the cheapest build of the 4 lenses with very inexpensive plastic and with a minimum f-stop of 4.6 the slowest of the bunch.
+This lens was the cheapest build of the four lenses with very inexpensive plastic and with a minimum f-stop of 4.6, the slowest of the bunch.
 But for sharpness this was the clear winner and will be in my bag for when I need this focal range.
-Above 100mm I don't use too much but this lightweight lens will go with me backpacking as well as around town.
+Above 100mm I don't use too much, but this lightweight lens will go with me backpacking as well as around town.

-Will I be using these lenses all of the time.
-Except for the Pentax 80-200 proubally not.
-I have auto focus lenses that take me from 15mm to 150mm and I have a 60mm macro that I didn't mention that I can use both on my Sony and Nikon systems.
-The overall experement went well and if your looking for some different lenses for your mirrorless cameras start looking at vintage glass it can be inexpensive (as low as 5 bucks) in a yard sale or bid on one on ebay or pull some of the old friends out of the closet that you used with film , these old lenses are very high quality and durable (most of them are built like a tank) and very fun to use.
+Will I be using these lenses all of the time?
+Except for the Pentax 80-200, probably not.
+I have auto focus lenses that take me from 15mm to 150mm, and I have a 60mm macro that I didn't mention that I can use on both my Sony and Nikon systems.
+The overall experiment went well.
+If you're looking for some different lenses for your mirrorless cameras, start looking at vintage glass.
+It can be inexpensive (as low as 5 bucks) in a yard sale or bid on one on Ebay or pull some of the old friends out of the closet that you used with film.
+These old lenses are very high quality and durable (most of them are built like a tank) and very fun to use.